Episodic Multi-armed Bandits: Acknowledgement

 \subsection{Problem Description}

-The learner proceeds in discrete rounds indexed by $\rho$.
-Each round is composed of multiple stages indexed by $t$.
-Each stage corresponds to a decision epoch in which the learner can choose an action from a finite set of actions denoted by $\bar{{\cal A}}$.
-There are two types of actions in $\bar{{\cal A}}$: (i) continuation actions which move the learner to the next stage and allow it to acquire more information (feedback), (ii) a terminal action (also named as the $stop$ action) which ends the current round and yields a terminal reward.
+The learner proceeds in episodes indexed by $\rho$.
+Each episode is composed of multiple steps indexed by $t$.
+Each step corresponds to a decision epoch in which the learner can choose an action from a finite set of actions denoted by $\bar{{\cal A}}$.
+There are two types of actions in $\bar{{\cal A}}$: (i) continuation actions which move the learner to the next step and allow it to acquire more information (feedback), (ii) a terminal action (also named as the $stop$ action) which ends the current episode and yields a terminal reward.

 The set of continuation actions is denoted by ${\cal A}$.
-The maximum number of stages in a round is $l_{\max} < \infty$, which means that the $stop$ action must be selected in at most $l_{\max}$ stages.
-After an action $a \in {\cal A}$ is selected in a stage $t$, the learner observes a feedback $f \in {\cal F}$ before moving to the next stage, where ${\cal F}$ denotes the set of all feedbacks.
+The maximum number of steps in an episode is $l_{\max} < \infty$, which implies that the $stop$ action must be selected in at most $l_{\max}$ steps.
+After an action $a \in {\cal A}$ is selected in a step $t$, the learner observes a feedback $f \in {\cal F}$ before moving to the next step, where ${\cal F}$ denotes the set of all feedbacks.